 The investment return assumption has not changed from the prior valuation and is set at 8.25 percent.
-The assumption continues to be at the upper edge of the reasonable range.
 Our prior reviews have concluded that the investment return assumption used by the Plan was at the upper range of investment return assumptions for comparable plans.

 - In our 2009 and 2010 Annual Reviews, we noted that the Retirement Plan's investment return assumption of 8.75 percent, while selected using established standards for pension plans, was an optimistic assumption.
-In the January 1, 2011 Actuarial Valuation, the Board's actuary recommended, and the Board approved, a reduction in the investment return assumption to 8.50 percent. - In the January 1, 2014 Valuation, the investment return assumption was reduced from 8.50 percent to 8.25 percent.
-As part of the experience study performed for the January 1, 2014 Valuation, the Plan's actuary examined the reasonableness of the 8.50 percent investment return assumption and recommended that the Board adopt the 8.25 percent investment return assumption.
+In the January 1, 2011 Actuarial Valuation, the Plan's actuary recommended, and the Board of Trustees approved, a reduction in the investment return assumption to 8.50 percent. - In the January 1, 2014 Valuation, the investment return assumption was reduced from 8.50 percent to 8.25 percent.
+As part of the experience study performed for the January 1, 2014 Valuation, the Plan's actuary examined the reasonableness of the 8.50 percent investment return assumption and recommended that the Board of Trustees adopt the 8.25 percent investment return assumption.

-In the January 1, 2022 Actuarial Valuation prepared by the Plan's actuary, the investment return assumption used is 8.25 percent.
+In the January 1, 2023 Actuarial Valuation prepared by the Plan's actuary, the investment return assumption used is 8.25 percent.
 This investment return assumption is unchanged from the previous valuation and is based on the Target Asset Allocation for the Plan's investments last updated in January 2022 as recommended by the Plan's Investment Consultant.

-The Plan's actuary prepared an analysis of the 8.25 percent discount rate assumption based on the underlying target allocation and its capital market assumptions and GEMS Model.
-Based on the Plan's actuary's GEMS model, the analysis found expected return assumptions of 7.58 percent over 30 years and 6.60 percent over 10 years.
-The Plan's actuary concluded the 8.25 percent assumption is reasonable for the purpose of the measurement.
-The 8.25 percent was within the Plan's actuary's expected range of 6.82 percent to 8.46 percent, and is supported by the Board which found it within a reasonable range of expected long term rates of return.
+The Plan's actuary prepared an analysis of the 8.25 percent discount rate assumption based on the underlying target allocation and capital market assumptions and spreadsheet tool for the actuary's Financial Risk Management practice.
+Based on the Plan's actuary's model and an underlying inflation of 2.72 percent, the analysis found expected return assumptions of 8.59 percent over 30 years and 8.61 percent over 10 years.
+The Plan's actuary concluded the 8.25 percent assumption is reasonable for the purpose of the measurement as it is within their expected 35th to 65th percentile range of 7.81 percent to 9.37 percent over a 30-year horizon.

-The Plan's Investment Consultant prepared an analysis and found an expected 10year return of 8.32 percent.
+The Plan's Investment Consultant prepared an analysis and found an expected 10-year return of 8.48 percent.